autoplot/documentation/javadoc/org/das2/fsm/FileStorageModelOld.md

-# org.das2.fsm.FileStorageModelOldRepresents a method for storing data sets in a set of files by time.
-The
+# org.das2.fsm.FileStorageModelOld

- client provides a regex for the files and how each group of the regex is interpreted as a time digit.
+Represents a method for storing data sets in a set of files by time.
+The client provides a regex for the files and how each group of the regex is interpreted as a time digit.
 The model can then be used to provide the set of files that cover a time range, etc.

-FileStorageModelOld( org.das2.fsm.FileStorageModelOld parent, org.das2.util.filesystem.FileSystem root, String regex, org.das2.fsm.FileStorageModelOld.FieldHandler[] handlers )
+# FileStorageModelOld( org.das2.fsm.FileStorageModelOld parent, org.das2.util.filesystem.FileSystem root, String regex, org.das2.fsm.FileStorageModelOld.FieldHandler[] handlers )

 ***